 However, the application process is difficult and so you may want to speak to an Atlanta SSDI lawyer for tips on how to proceed.

 At John Foy & Associates, we have experience helping individuals with Crohn’s Disease get approved for Social Security Disability benefits.
-We have dedicated our practice to helping those who are injured or face painful chronic conditions like Crohn’s.
-With 20 years’ experience, we have worked our way up from a small local law firm to one of the most respected law offices in the state.
-We offer all SSDI applicants a free in-depth consultation.
-This consultation is your chance to get a professional legal opinion with no pressure and no obligation.
-Call John Foy & Associates at 404-400-4000 and get your free consultation today.
+With 20 years of experience, we have worked our way up from a small local law firm to one of the most respected law offices in the state, and we offer all SSDI applicants a free in-depth consultation.

 Yes.
 The Social Security Administration (SSA) publishes a list of impairments that qualify for benefits.
 Crohn’s Disease is included on that listing under inflammatory bowel disease.
 Additionally, many patients with Crohn’s Disease will find that it makes it impossible for them to hold down steady employment and perform work, which is the main prerequisite for any SSDI application.
 Crohn’s Disease patients are routinely approved for their disability benefits.

 But the SSA does not approve every Crohn’s Disease application.
 Although the condition can be debilitating, there are also patients with less severe symptoms who continue to work.